andrewsbusby/web-sprint-challenge-adding-data-persistence/README.md

 2. Why do tables need a Primary Key?

 3. What is the name given to a table column that references the Primary Key on another table?

 4. What do we need in order to have a _many to many_ relationship between two tables?
+  We need to have a combination of foreign keys that connect the 2 tables together.